-Australia's support to Pakistan is underpinned by three important cross-cutting themes – women's empowerment, stability and good governance.
+Australia's support to Pakistan is underpinned by four important cross-cutting themes – women's empowerment, good governance and stabilisation and resilience.
 We recognise that progress in these areas is critical to Pakistan's ability to realise its development and economic objectives.

-Australia also has zero tolerance towards violence against women and girls, and invests in an Elimination of Violence Against Women program.
+Australia also has zero tolerance towards violence against women and girls, and invests in an Challenging Gender-based Violence Against Women (GBV) Program.
 Violence is a fundamental barrier to the rights of women and girls, undermines a country's social fabric and costs billions of dollars in health care and reduced economic productivity.

 Pakistan's stability is critical to both economic growth and human development, and regional security.
 Instability undermines economic growth, discourages private sector investment and results in high unemployment rates, particularly among youth.
 Pakistan's Vision 2025 policy links peace, security, and stability approaches with development interventions, and Australia will work to support stability through its current and future aid investments.
 Australia will prioritise its support to Pakistan's insecure border areas - Khyber Pakhtunkhwa, the Federally Administered Tribal Areas (FATA) and Balochistan.
 These areas are amongst the most insecure and disadvantaged in Pakistan.
 Our investments promote human development, economic growth and prosperity in these regions, with a focus on the most vulnerable, and help build the capacity of community organisations and government to deliver services, especially after crises.